 - Cook your own food: Eating out can be expensive.
 Cook your own food as much as possible to save – I recommend bringing a portable backpacking stove.

-- Hike: Aside from the entrance fees, the best things about Utah National Parks are free!
+- Hike: Aside from the entrance fees, the best things about Utah’s mighty 5 are free!
 Get out into nature and hike around!

-- Buy an America the Beautiful Pass: You’d be a fool not to buy this if you are visiting more than two Utah national parks.
+- Buy an America the Beautiful Pass: You’d be a fool not to buy this if you are visiting more than two national parks while driving through Utah.

 - Pack a travel water bottle: It’s good for your wallet and the environment.